LizaImmax/monty/README.md

 0x19.
 C - Stacks, Queues - LIFO, FIFO
-By Julien Barbier
-In a nutshell...

-Resources
-Read or watch:

-Google
-How do I use extern to share variables between source files in C?
 Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: